Skip to main content

 I'm a little surprised and confused there are no comments about the fan (2) and fan (3) connections.
 Assuming I have interpreted the illustrations correctly, the molded female 2 pin connectors for these fans connect to a 4 pin connector on the board, using only the lower 2 pins, at their respective fan 5 and 6 locations.
 Pin separation is compatible but correct + and - orientation the fan connector does force the board pins to "lean" a bit.
 It's not ideal, it works but it makes me question if I've got it right.
 Little feedback would be appreciated.

-Pete Pubben - Reply
+Pete Pubben - Resolved on Release Reply

 That is all ok, and a note of that has also been made in the instructions now.